AllanCCarneiro/Descriptor_Optimization/README.md

 The matching process includes the following four steps:

-cost_functions.py.......: calculating the the cost functions, that was clustering validation index in this case descriptors.py..........: calculating Normalized Multiscale Bending Energy (NMBE) nmbe_multi.py...........: use descriptors.py script to describe all dataset using multiple process main.py.................: main script that start the optimization
+* cost_functions.py.......: calculating the the cost functions, that was clustering validation index in this case;
+* descriptors.py..........: calculating Normalized Multiscale Bending Energy (NMBE);
+* nmbe_multi.py...........: use descriptors.py script to describe all dataset using multiple process;
+* main.py.................: main script that start the optimization

 There are some parameters in the codes, and they should be changed by modifying the codes in specific places.